bedmison/OpenDSA/RST/en/CS3slides/AlgAnal.rst

 .. slide:: Analyzing Problems: Example

-   May or may not be able to obtain matching upper and lower bounds.
+   We may or may not be able to obtain matching upper and lower bounds.

    Example of imperfect knowledge: Sorting